dags-/Mounts/README.md

 - `/mount invincible` - toggle whether or not your mount can take damge (including fall damage)
 - `/mount item` - set the item type you must be holding to spawn your mount
 - `/mount leash` - set the item type you must be holding to activate your mount's secondary speed
+- `/mount purge` - removes all active mounts from all worlds
+- `/mount purge <target>` - remove a specific player's mount
+- `/mount reload` - reloads the mounts config file from disk
-- `/mount remove` - delete your mount
+- `/mount reset` - clears stored information about your mount
+- `/mount reset <target>` - reset anothre user's mount
 - `/mount speed leashed <number>` - set the movement speed of your mount whilst you are holding a leash
 - `/mount speed normal <number>` - set the normal movement speed of your mount
 - `/mount type <entity_type>` - set your mount to the given entity type
 - `/mount types` - list the available entity types
-- `/mount purge` - removes all active mounts from all worlds
-- `/mount reload` - reloads the mounts config file from disk

 ## Permissions
 - `mounts.command.create` - allows use of the `/mount create` command
-- `mounts.command.remove.self` - allows use of the `/mount remove` command
 - `mounts.command.fly` - allows use of the `/mount fly` command
 - `mounts.command.invincible` - allows use of the `/mount invincible` command
 - `mounts.command.item` - allows use of the `/mount item` command
 - `mounts.command.leash` - allows use of the `/mount leash` command
-- `mounts.command.purge` - allows use of the `/mount purge` command
+- `mounts.command.purge` - allows use of the `/mount purge` & `/mount purge <target>` commands
 - `mounts.command.reload` - allows use of the `/mount reload` command
+- `mounts.command.reset.other` - allows use of the `/mount reset <target>` command
+- `mounts.command.reset.self` - allows use of the `/mount reset` command
-- `mounts.command.speed` - allows use of the `/mount speed` command
+- `mounts.command.speed` - allows use of the `/mount speed` commands
 - `mounts.command.type` - allows use of the `/mount type` command
 - `mounts.command.types` - allows use of the `/mount types` command
 - `mounts.use` - allows user to right-click their mount item in order to spawn it